Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe

 Pecans are drier and sweeter, while walnuts may be a little bitter due to their rich oil content.
 That’s why sometimes pecans are used in roasted form.

-Both of them are widely used not only in raw form but also as an ingredient in pastries, candies, salads, cookies, and pasta, as well as in producing walnut butter and oil.
+Both are widely used not only in raw form but also as ingredients in pastries, candies, salads, cookies, and pasta, as well as in producing walnut butter and oil.

 Both are widely consumed worldwide; however, pecan is primarily consumed in North America.
 Prices depend on the territory; pecan is cheaper in North America, and, inversely, walnut is cheaper in Europe and Asia.